Buttery Smooth: The Mac ARMed (NASDAQ:AAPL)

 The shallow-sloped line is the growth of customer expectations over time.
 The steep line is the disruptive technology.
 It starts out with poor performance relative to market expectations, and existing customers of market incumbents tell them they are not interested.
 So the incumbents listen to their customers.
 But year after year the performance of the disruptive technology iterates up, and eventually surpasses customer expectations for performance.

 But also, the margins on the disruptive technology are usually thinner, and managers become loathe to cannibalize their cash cow in favor of the new technology.
 The Innovator’s Dilemma is very influential, and one of the people it influenced was Andy Grove, Intel CEO from 1987-1998.
-In the mid-1990s, Intel was losing market share to AMD and others, who were making low-cost, low performance x86 chips.
+In the mid-1990s, Intel was losing market share to AMD and others, which were making low-cost, low performance x86 chips.
 Rather than worry about the fact that they were cannibalizing their own cash cow, Grove started the Celeron project, which successfully fought off the challenge.

 But one of his successors, Paul Otellini, missed this lesson.
 And in part because of a decision he made in 2005, Intel is where they are now, with the whole x86 project at risk.
 This was the same year that the Mac switched from PPC to Intel, and Steve Jobs went to their new partner to see if they wanted to make the chip to power iPhone.